Health care is full of terms we don't use in our everyday lives. Here are some key terms you may come across as you read about health care coverage.

 Preferred provider - a provider who has a contract with your health plan to provide services to you at a discount.
 Check your policy to see if you can see all preferred providers or if your health plan has a “tiered” network and you must pay extra to see some providers.
 Your health plan may have preferred providers who are also “participating providers.”
 Participating providers also contract with your health plan, but the discount is usually not as great, and you may have to pay more.
 Sometimes called a “network provider.”

 Premium tax credits - an amount that can be subtracted from the amount of income tax a person or business owes.
-Premium tax credits will be offered to some individuals and small businesses that purchase health coverage through the Health Insurance Marketplace, to help pay for the cost of coverage.
+Premium tax credits will be offered to some individuals that purchase health coverage through the Health Insurance Marketplace, to help pay for the cost of coverage.
 You can have the tax credit applied to your premium over the course of the year, or wait until you file your taxes to claim the full amount.

 Premium/health insurance premium - the amount that must be paid for your health plan.
 You and/or your employer usually pay it monthly, quarterly or yearly.